scandling1/Mobile-Money-Script/README.md

 1. Visit mazzuma.com and create a new account
 2. Additionally, you must fill out their verification form , as a mandatory check against fraudulent activities
-3. Replace the API in the mprocess.php with your api at the mazzuma dashboard
+3. Replace the API in the mprocess.php with your API at your mazzuma dashboard
 4. Upload the files on your sever and enjoy!!

 # You can contribute to this script and make it better for everyone!